Sturdy-Subnet/sturdy-subnet/docs/validator.md

 ## Organic Validator
 This is the less simple but more exciting of the two!
 Now you get to sell your bandwidth to whoever you want, with a very simple to use CLI!

-### Connecting to Ethereum
+#### Connecting to Ethereum
 Organic validators are required to have a connection to an Ethereum RPC to handle organic requests.
 It is required to interact with relevant smart contracts in order to perform certain operations i.e. calculate miner allocation yields.

-#### Preparing Environment
+##### Preparing Environment
 The next step involves interacting with an API.
 We've provided an [.env.example](../.env.example) file which should be copied as a `.env` file in the root of this repository before proceeding.

 #### Connecting to a Web3 Provider
-We recommend using a thirdy party service to connect to an RPC to perform on-chain calls such as [Infura](https://docs.infura.io/dashboard/create-api) and [Alchemy](https://docs.alchemy.com/docs/alchemy-quickstart-guide#1key-create-an-alchemy-api-key) (click on hyperlinks links for documentation) by obtaining there API key and adding their URL to the `.env` file under the `WEB3_PROVIDER_URL` alias.
+We recommend using a third party service to connect to an RPC to perform on-chain calls such as [Infura](https://docs.infura.io/dashboard/create-api) and [Alchemy](https://docs.alchemy.com/docs/alchemy-quickstart-guide#1key-create-an-alchemy-api-key) (click on hyperlinks links for documentation) by obtaining there API key and adding their URL to the `.env` file under the `WEB3_PROVIDER_URL` alias.

 #### Spinning Up Organic Validator